uccser/cs-field-guide/text/chapters/en-formal-languages.md

 f(ff)+
 ```

 Notice the use of brackets to group parts of the regular expression.
-It's useful if you want the "+" or "*" to apply to more than one character.
+It's useful if you want the "+" or "\*" to apply to more than one character.

-{jargon-buster}

-**Jargon Buster**
+{panel type="jargon-buster" summary="Regular expression"}

-The name [regular expression](glossary.htm#regular expression) is sometimes abbreviated to "regex", "regexp", or "RE".
+The name regular expression is sometimes abbreviated to "regex", "regexp", or "RE".
 It's "regular" because it can be used to define sets of strings from a very simple class of languages called "regular languages", and it's an "expression" because it is a combination of symbols that follow some rules.

-{jargon-buster end}
+{panel end}

 [Click here for another challenge: you should try to write a short regular expression to match the first two words, but not the last three](http://rubular.com/r/AdmyZ5aPtD).

-{teacher}
+{panel type="teacher-note" summary="Solution"}

 "me+o+w" is a good solution.

-{teacher end}
+{panel end}

 Of course, regular expressions are mainly used for more serious purposes.
 Click on the following challenge to get some new text to search:

 [Open this challenge in Rubular and try the following expressions](http://rubular.com/r/kun5ZaJqlL).

-The following [regular expression](glossary.htm#regular expression) will find comon NZ number plates in the sample text, but can you find a shorter version using the {n} notation?
+The following regular expression will find comon NZ number plates in the sample text, but can you find a shorter version using the {n} notation?

 ```
 [A-Z][A-Z][A-Z]\d\d\d
 ```

-{teacher}
+{panel type="teacher-note" summary="Solution"}

 "[A-Z]{3}\\d{3}"

-{teacher end}
+{panel end}

 How about an expression to find the dates in the text?
 Here's one option, but it's not perfect: